madhawapolkotuwa/Fir-Filter-coeff-cal/README.md

 ```
  ./FIR_fiter_coeff_cal
  (compiled C program with math.h library)
- if gcc compliler didi not install on your linux os
+ if gcc compliler did not installed on your linux os
  first install the GCC Compiler
- Perform the steps below to install the GCC Compiler linux:- $ sudo apt install build-essential
+ Perform the steps this to install the GCC Compiler :- $ sudo apt install build-essential
                                                        $ sudo apt-get install manpages-dev
 ```

 # Ex 1 :-> (Lowpass hann window Fs=100 and order = 128th) lowpass Fc = 2.2Hz